 The traditional method of exploring the waterways of Cambridge is punting, but paddle boarding is becoming ever more popular around the River Cam.
 For the uninitiated, getting to grips with paddle boarding will take a little work, but thankfully the Milton Country Park offers classes ideal for enjoying in the summer sunshine until you feel confident enough to go it alone.

 The classes cater for everyone from absolute beginners to experienced paddle boarders, though there is a minimum height requirement for safety purposes.
-If you’re on a short break, check out one of the one-hour Quick Start sessions before heading back to the Clayton Hotel Cambridge to enjoy a well-earned meal with the Tamburlaine restaurant.
+If you’re on a short break, check out one of the one-hour Quick Start sessions before heading back to the Clayton Hotel Cambridge to enjoy a well-earned meal with the Grill Restaurant.

 - Visit an artistic marvel